-North Carolina law requires schools operating on a 4-block schedule to have a minimum of 135 hours of instruction to earn a unit of credit.
+The Southern Association of Colleges and Schools requires a minimum of 130 hours of instruction to earn a unit of credit.
 Haywood County Schools policy specifies that a student with more than six (6) absences in class during a semester will not receive credit for that class.
 In order to be counted present for a class, the student must be in attendance for at least one-half the class period.